COMP90024-students/website/README.md

-## How to run this app
+## Dash Web App Template

+This dash app is built as a template for the final version web.

+All the data used here came from AURIN and used for **demonstration purpose only**.

+The relevant data will be updated later when the harvester script has collected enough data from Twitter.

-You can see live version of this app on nectar at http://115.146.92.235 (as long as the instance hasn't been removed)
+You can see live version of this app on nectar at http://115.146.92.235 *(as long as the instance hasn't been removed)*

 To run this app locally, first clone repository and then open a terminal to the flask folder.

 Create and activate a new virtual environment (recommended) by running the following:
+*
 On Windows

 ```